1. Welcome to Tundras.com!

 I do have a 3.5in lift on mine and the fender flares with the wider tires but on the same note I think when the 07 came out they said the double cab had the same interior space and the 06 crew cab so that would make the 07-21 crewmax that much bigger.

-bulldog93 likes this.
+Leedaar[QUOTED] and bulldog93 like this.

-6. Jun 15, 2025 at 6:58 AM
+4. Jun 15, 2025 at 6:58 AM

 jackienguyener